 SAVVY TIP: The first £5 if you’re on your own, or £10 if you have a partner, is ignored.

-– Workplace or private pensions I checked with the Department for Work and Pensions, who told me that if your workplace or private pension could be accessed at, say, age 60, but the normal retirement date was 65 so you’d chosen not to take it before then, the pension income you would have been entitled to at the time you claim Pension Credit would be taken into account.
+- Workplace or private pensions.
+This includes pensions that you haven’t already taken.
+I checked this with the Department for Work and Pensions when I originally wrote this article.
+They told me that if your workplace or private pension could be accessed at, say, age 60, but the normal retirement date was 65 so you’d chosen not to take it before then, it would still be taken into account.

 SAVVY TIP: With many pensions, you would be entitled to a reduced amount or have to pay a ‘penalty’ if you take your pension early, so the answer from the DWP surprised me.
 But that’s what they’ve told me.
-The DWP said they would not assume you were receiving your pension for the period after you’ve applied for it, but before you receive it.
 They did also say that the rules might depend on the scheme and that you should call the Pension Centre on 0800 99 1234 to talk through your own circumstances.

 - Certain benefits